Skip to main content

 Secondly, we will develop a suite of tools and activities giving adults an understanding of the routes to careers for the young people in care, as well as insights on the impact their support makes.

-We have chosen to focus the Inspire pilot in Southwark because we work closely with the leaving care team who are committed to transforming the educational outcomes of the children in their care and because Southwark is where our charity is based.
-We are excited to work closely with our local community.
+We have chosen to focus the Inspire pilot in Southwark because we work closely with the leaving care team who are committed to transforming the educational outcomes of the children in their care, and because Southwark is where our charity is based.

 Shaunna Devine is leading this pilot, she is care experienced and a PhD researcher at Liverpool John Moores University.
 Shaunna has a profound commitment to improving educational opportunities for young people with care backgrounds and has worked extensively in the education and social care sectors.
 Through Inspire, Shaunna strives to create an inclusive and supportive programme which gives young people with care experience access to the resources and support they need to thrive through education.

 NNECL is a registered charity and we receive no public funds to deliver our work.
-This pilot has been made possible by the generous support of United St Saviour's and the Allen Lane Foundation.
+This pilot has been made possible by the generous support of United St Saviour's, The Haberdashers Company, Lyles Local Fund, and the Allen Lane Foundation.

 If you have any questions about Inspire, you would like to get involved or contribute to our work, please use the form below to get in touch with Shaunna.